ildar-icoosoft/ngx-libraries/projects/ildar-icoosoft/ngx-common/README.md

 ## Unsubscribe service

-Observable service which is unsubscribed after service is destroyed.
+Observable service which is unsubscribed after service is destroyed

 ### Usage